davidhere40/AgTakeHome/README.md

 ### Request

 	`GET /Files/`
+	`GET /Files/ListFilesAsync`

 	No parameters

-	Gets the list of files without the binary data
+	Gets the list of all files, included older versions and deleted files, without the binary data

 ### Response

-    A list of files with the following data types: string Name,
+    A list of files with the following data: string Name,
 		int Version,
-		bool IsLatest,
+		bool IsDeleted,
 		DateTime CreateDate

 ## Create a File

 ### Request

-	`Post /Files/Create?name={name}`
+	`Post /Files`

-	Query String Parameters:
-		Name: an alpha-numeric file name.
-	Body Parameters:
+	Parameters:
-		Data: The binary data of a file
+		IFormFile File

 	Creates a new File.
-The resulting file has IsLatest set to true and a create date of the date created on the server.
+The resulting file has the following values:
+		Name: Name property of the IFormFile
+		Data: binary data of the file
+		IsDeleted: False
+		CreateDate: Date created on the server in UTC
+		Version: 1

 ### Response